44th Annual Highland Summer Conference

 Instructions: please indicate below applicable type of registration.
 If you are an enrolled Radford University student taking the course for credit, be sure to register with the Registrar's Office.
-Lodging is available onsite and is reserved through this form.
-Select number of days needed and if you will need a linen packet.
 Once you have completed all fields, "Add to Cart" and then proceed to shopping cart to enter payment information.

-The 43rd Annual Highland Summer Conference will be held at Radford University’s beautiful Selu Conservancy, July 13 - 17 (M-F), 2020.
+The 44th Annual Highland Summer Conference will be held at Radford University, July 19 - 23 (M-F), 2021, with both in-person and virtual options.
 The hours each day are 9-12 and 1-4.
 Enrolled graduate and undergraduate Radford University students pay the standard fee for 3 credit hours.
 Students not seeking college credit pay $500.
 Senior citizens qualify for a reduced fee of $250.

 The conference will be co-facilitated by Diane Gilliam and Leatha Kendrick.
 Diane Gilliam is the author of four collections of poetry: Dreadful Wind & Rain, Kettle Bottom, One of Everything and Recipe for Blackberry Cake (chapbook).
 She holds an MFA from Warren Wilson College and a PhD in Romance Languages and Literatures from Ohio State University.
 She teaches in community workshops and as guest faculty in the low-residency MFA program at West Virginia Wesleyan College.
 She has received an Individual Artist Grant from the Ohio Arts Council, the Chaffin Award for Appalachian Writing, the Ohioana Library Association Poetry Book of the Year Award and a Pushcart Prize.
 She is the most recent recipient of the Gift of Freedom from the A Room of Her Own Foundation.